mark-torres10/personal_website/_posts/research/2024-05-08-llm-experiments-v.md

 The `fasttext` model is by far the fastest out of all the ones that I tried.
 Given that this was developed at Facebook and that they would need to massively classify language at scale, the `fasttext` model being fastest doesn't surprise me.

 ### What I ended up going with
 For our use case, language detection is actually made relatively simple, courtesy of the [PR](https://github.com/bluesky-social/atproto/pull/2301) to automatically add language detection.
 We can just filter on this field now in our models.
-Just in case there are some that haven't been classified (this can be the case with older posts), we can default to using our `fasttext` detection (though this should be a very rare occurrence, if at all).
+Just in case there are some that haven't been classified (this can be the case with older posts), we can default to using our `fasttext` detection (though this should be a very rare occurrence, if at all; I encountered it in ~15-20 posts out of 2,000 in my latest sync).

 ```python
 def record_is_english(record: TransformedRecordModel) -> bool: